-For a typical rented apartment, you often need to put down a deposit and two months’ rent at the start.
-For many in the working poor they’ll never have that much saved up rely on Motels.
-Motels charge by the day so don’t need as much money upfront.
+For a typical rented apartment, you often need to put down a deposit and two months' rent at the start.
+For many in the working poor they'll never have that much saved up, and so they rely on motels.
+Motels charge by the day so don't need as much money upfront.
 But the long-term cost usually adds up to more.
 Especially when you consider how motel prices fluctuate according to the tourist season.
-Or how a motel you’re staying at may kick you out to make room for wealthier tourists without notice.
+Or how a motel you're staying at may kick you out to make room for wealthier tourists without notice.

 There are even more factors that worsen this.

 - Lower-cost rents are often pushed further outside the city as the rents inside it rise.
 That means longer commutes which cost more time and money to make, whether by car or bus.